| |

 • add your trivet or aluminum foil balls

-• place in your shucked corn on the cob
+• place your shucked corn on the cob in the cooking pot

 • secure lid and make sure valve is close